Zekiah-A/RplaceServer/README.md

 ### What's here:
  - RplaceServer (Library with base rplace server functionality that can be implemented by a server software (not for use independently))
  - TKOfficial (Official CLI server software implementation, for spinning up single canvas/instance servers)
- - HTTPOfficial (Central auth server software for rplace.live, which manages the game's global posts and accounts system (not for use independently))
+ - AuthOfficial (Central auth server software for rplace.live, which manages the game's global posts and accounts system (not for use independently))

 # RplaceServer
 A modular, moddable and scalable server software designed to host rplace.live canvases.
 Can be used standalone, GUI, or embedded inside of a client in order to allow for easy, no code self hosted game.
 Modular server library allows for setting up servers, and modifying game mechanics easily.